 Meanwhile, all the Processors are sharpening their 2b pencils and humming to themselves as they print out agendas for a great start to the week: meetings, of course.
 They want (in fact, need) to have those meetings to feel they’ve made a good start to the week.
 Little do they know that the Operators in the organization would rather stab themselves in the eye with a paper clip than start the week in a meeting.

 Now watch all the Visionaries – they’re arriving back after a restful weekend golfing, eating and drinking…and having read articles in books and magazines (or on their iPads) that have given them all sorts of great ideas about what the ‘next big thing’ is for the business.
 Like the Processors, our Visionaries are also excited at the prospect of having a meeting – but not in order to fix things and decide stuff, like the Processors…oh no…our Visionaries are looking forward to the meeting so they (and everyone else) can listen to the sound of their own voice, being brilliant, incisive…and, well… visionary!

 So there you have it – every Monday morning (and more so after every major vacation) a little kabuki plays itself out – the Processors want to have meetings so they can get the week started well by managing stuff, the Visionaries want to hijack the meetings to look brilliant by sharing the next, imperative big thing, and all the Operators are tearing their fingernails out because they’d rather be anywhere than in a meeting.

 The answer?
 This is where the Synergist has to step up to the mark and broker a solution.
-Instead of trying to meet these competing desires at the start of every week, instead have short, Processor-focussed meetings on Mondays, and let the Visionaries have their own brainstorm/blue-sky meetings on Fridays – or at least later in the week or month when the Processors and the Operators can relax because they’ve got some ‘real work’ (as they see it) done.
+Instead of trying to meet these competing desires at the start of every week, instead have short, Processor-focused meetings on Mondays, and let the Visionaries have their own brainstorm/blue-sky meetings on Fridays – or at least later in the week or month when the Processors and the Operators can relax because they’ve got some ‘real work’ (as they see it) done.